gklyne/EMLO_in_CRM_samples/EMLO_LD_CRM_Annalist/EMLO_LD_CRM_Annalist.md

     ![screenshot](images/dhoxss-annalist-view-letter_949200-2.png)

 6. The stored JSON-LD for the various records can be viewed and downloaded by clicking on the "Data button.
+Collected JSON for the collecton can be obtained by using the "Data" button from a

 ## Phase 3: extending Annalist definitions

 So far,we have been working with definitions that already exist in the Annalist system we are using.
 Finally, we look at how the structure of Annalist linked data can be modified by new or updated definitions.

-We create definitions for describing additional aspects of a letter that are not currently covered.
+We create definitions for describing additional aspects of a letter that are not covered by the existing definitions.

 ### Add field for language of letter